 Leftovers?

-• Package: Place in an airtight bag.
+• Package: Place them in an airtight bag or container.

 More Slider Recipes: